edanurabakoc/perfume-order-system-js/README.md

 ## Support
 - Maybe you can help improve the code.
-- At worst, you can give this repository a Star.
+- You can give this repository a Star.